 Most small to midsize crossovers have plenty of cargo room to fit this equipment or have the towing capacity to pull a sub-1,360-kilogram pop-up camper with ease.

 Here are two options for your next camping excursion:

-Keep in mind, though, the Cherokee comes standard with a 2.4-liter four-cylinder engine, and it only offers up to a 907-kilogram towing capacity.
+Keep in mind, though, the Cherokee comes standard with a 2.4-litre four-cylinder engine, and it only offers up to a 907-kilogram towing capacity.
 So pay close attention to the powertrain when shopping.

-The Chevy Equinox is another option for those who need to tow a small pop-up camper, as it can tug up to 1,585 kilograms with the optional 2.0-liter turbocharged engine.
-Like the Cherokee, there are a few engines available, but only one is up to the towing task.
+The Chevy Equinox is another option for those who need to tow a small pop-up camper, as it can tug up to 1,585 kilograms with the optional 2.0-litre turbocharged engine.
+Like the Cherokee, a few engines are available, but only one is up to the towing task.

 Plus, the Equinox offers Apple CarPlay and Android Auto for smartphone-based navigation, and OnStar 4G LTE Wi-Fi to keep any gadgets connected.

-If you enjoy nature but like to keep the niceties of home with you, you’re in the glamper (glamorous camper) category.
+If you enjoy outdoor adventures but like to keep the niceties of home with you, you’re in the glamper (glamorous camper) category.

 There are a few ways to define glamping.
 The most familiar is heading to a destination where the accommodations are all set up, much like a hotel.
 This type of glamping requires no special car since you’re simply parking your car and enjoying the rustic-yet-swanky lodgings.